MagiFeeney/scamx/README.md

 * You can then use `r` to repeat those commands if needed.

 ## Issues and Plans
-- In visit mode, it may occasionally not handle the buffer `*Messages*` properly when navigating previous or next buffer.
+- In visit mode, it may occasionally not handle the buffer `*Messages*` properly when navigating previous or next buffer at first attempt.
 - Command conflicts would be observed in one-key oriented mode i.e. dired-mode, image-mode and magit-mode etc.
+  - Now you can switch between those modes and scamx, by entering into the normal mode with `g` and reverting back with `` ` ``.
+When `g` conflicts with `revert buffer`, you can alternatively use `r` in visit mode.

 ### TODO list
 - [X] Add more functions to convert mode (i.e. up-list, kill-sexp).